-Ecology, the science that relates the biology of organisms to their environment, has undergone several conceptual revolutions in recent decades.
-This is reflected well in the reading list, and will be explored in this course, which lays essential grounding for core elements of the Honours School, especially in Human Ecology and Conservation.
+Ecology, the science that relates the biology of organisms to their environment, has undergone several conceptual during its 150 year history.
+This is reflected in the reading list, and will be explored in the course, which lays essential grounding for core elements of the Honours School, especially in Human Ecology, Ethnobiology and Conservation.
 Links are made with the Principles of Evolution course studied in Michaelmas Term.